 - Continuous burning or throbbing pain, usually in an arm, leg, hand, or foot

 - Swelling of the painful area

-- Changes in skin texture, which may become tender, thin or shiny in the affected area
+- Texture may become tender, thin, or shiny in the affected area

 - Changes in hair and nail growth

-- Muscle spasms, tremors, weakness and muscular loss (atrophy)
+- Muscle spasms, tremors, weakness, and muscle loss (atrophy)

 - Decreased ability to move the affected body part